vircadia/vircadia-native-core/tools/nitpick/README.md

     1. Install the latest release of Boto3 via pip:  pip3 install boto3
 1. (First time)Install adb (the Android Debug Bridge) - in a terminal:
     `brew cask install android-platform-tools`
+1. (First time) Set terminal privileges
+    1. Click on Apple icon (top left)
+    1. Select System Preferences...
+    1. Select Security & Privacy
+    1. Select Accessibility
+    1. Click on "Click the lock to make changes" and enter passsword if requested
+    1. Set Checkbox near *Terminal* to checked.
+    1. Click on "Click the lock to prevent furthur changes"
+    1. Close window

 1.  `nitpick` is included in the High Fidelity installer but can also be downloaded from:
 [here](<https://hifi-qa.s3.amazonaws.com/nitpick/Mac/nitpick-installer-vX.X.X.dmg>).*
 # Usage